cloudtools/troposphere/CONTRIBUTING.md

 One of the core reasons to use troposphere is to help with the validation of the CloudFormation template prior to applying it into AWS.
-The code generator will usually do type validation to ensure the correct type is used for a property and tje *required* field which will warn if thereare missing required fields.
+The code generator will usually do type validation to ensure the correct type is used for a property and tje *required* field which will warn if there are missing required fields.
 The other validators allow for functions to do further type and value validation along with class validation.

 ### Property type function validators